Posts

 Buzz said to go here

 I'd love to give everyone a private tour of the islands taking you to all the places I have to visit when I'm home visiting family.
 Obviously this isn't possible, but I will try to document where I go.
 I must advise you some of the places are holes in the wall that only locals would know about.
 These are exactly the type spots tourist miss out on.
 That's the point of this piece, is to provide suggestions of places you should visit to get a better feel for local grindz.
 I often hear how others visit Hawai'i and don't experience the food scene I serve or speak of.
 Which is okay if you're okay with that experience, but for those wanting to experience Hawai'i in the eyes of an adventure consider some of the places I'll discuss below.
 Check each location hours before heading there.
 You've warned!
 Hawaiian Time is no joke.
-Town When you live in the country we refer to Honolulu and Waikiki as "town."
-Many of the suggestions below have sever
+Island of Oahu Oahu is where I lived soo I know this island best.
+Town When you live in the country we refer to Honolulu and W...

 Huli Huli Chicken